5 things to know about Ja Morant

 Here are five things to know about Memphis Grizzlies star Ja Morant.

-5 things to know about Ja Morant originally appeared on NBC Sports Boston
+5 things to know about Ja Morant originally appeared on NBC Sports Bay Area

 Here are five things to know about Memphis Grizzlies star Ja Morant.

-5 things to know about Ja Morant originally appeared on NBC Sports Boston
+5 things to know about Ja Morant originally appeared on NBC Sports Bay Area

 Vincent Goodwill is in New Orleans for Ja Morant’s return from suspension, and he talks about how the night went perfectly for the Grizzlies’ guard but there is still work left to do.